wzmemo/3120_Final_Project/README.md

 Remake of final project: analysis of increased bikeshare use and level of Carbon Monoxide in NYC (2013 - Present)

 ## Rationale
-I think the some idea that many of us take for granted need to be put to the test.
-It's logical and intuitive that if a city moves away from automobile usage to another form of transportation that doesn't have exhaust, the air quality ought to be better.
-Yet as this [article](https://usa.streetsblog.org/2017/06/21/the-science-is-clear-more-highways-equals-more-traffic-why-are-dots-still-ignoring-it/) suggests, the common, taken-for-true assumptions, expecially when it comes to transportation, might not always be correct.
+I think the some of the ideas that many of us take for granted need to be put to the test.
+It's logical, and [commonly accepted] (https://www.scholaradvisor.com/essay-examples-for-college/bicycle-helps-reduce-air-pollution/) that if a city moves away from automobile usage to bike usage, the air quality should improve.
+Yet as this [article](https://usa.streetsblog.org/2017/06/21/the-science-is-clear-more-highways-equals-more-traffic-why-are-dots-still-ignoring-it/) suggests, common taken-for-true assumptions might not always be as true as we think.

 ## Hypothesis
 I hypothesized that increased bikeshare usage would be coorelated with **better air quality.** There are many lurking variables in this analysis such as seasonality, EPA regulation changes, increased purchase and use of inefficient, large, vehicles as gasoline prices are relatively low.